Two-Spanner-Software/Clanker/README.md

 so you will have to figure out what that specific thing does by yourself :)

 Although, of course our [discord server](https://discord.gg/YtQdrkxfg7) is open for you to ask any questions.

+## 🔃 When is this updated?
+This repo gets updated on every new bot updated.
+There is not any in-development code in here, that code is kept privately.